DelovoyMotiv/PROTOGEN/README.md

 - Self-sovereign identity with Ed25519 and EVM dual-key cryptography
 - Finite state machine for lifecycle management with EARNING and CRITICAL_FAILURE states
 - Economic safety mechanisms with autonomous survival mode activation
-- Autonomous earning engine with balance monitoring and task marketplace integration
+- Autonomous earning engine with balance monitoring and task execution
-- AI-powered decision making via LLM integration
+- Task marketplace with DHT-based discovery and A2A protocol integration
+- Dynamic bid strategy with competitive pricing and profit margin enforcement
+- Risk assessment with three-factor security evaluation
+- UCPT proof generation with Ed25519 signatures for task verification
+- Escrow contract integration for trustless payment settlement

 **Blockchain Integration Layer**
 - Native Base L2 support with USDC payment processing